-During the three and six months ended June 30, 2020, the Company recorded provision for income taxes of less than \$0.1 million and \$0.1 million, respectively.
+During the three months ended March 31, 2020, the Company recorded expense provision for income taxes of less than \$0.1 million.
 The income tax provision relates principally to the Company's state and local taxes and foreign operations in Canada.
-During both the three and six months ended June 30, 2019, the Company recorded expense provision for income taxes of \$0.1 million.
+During the three months ended March 31, 2019, the Company recorded expense provision for income taxes of \$0.1 million.

 The Company's realization of its deferred tax assets is dependent upon many factors, including, but not limited to, the Company's ability to generate sufficient taxable income.
 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
 Cumulative losses in recent years and no assurance of future taxable income are the basis for the Company's assessment that the Company will not recognize the benefits of its federal and state deferred tax assets.
-Accordingly, the Company had a full valuation allowance for all deferred tax assets at June 30, 2020 and December 31, 2019.
+Accordingly, the Company had a full valuation allowance for all deferred tax assets at March 31, 2020 and December 31, 2019.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted in response to the COVID-19 pandemic.
 The CARES Act, along with earlier issued IRS guidance, includes provisions related to refundable payroll tax credits, deferral of employer side social security payments, net operating loss carryback period, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
-The Company assessed the impact of these CARES Act provisions and the subsequently released government guidance related to COVID-19 on our financial position and results of operations and determined their impact was not material.
-The Company continues to evaluate certain effects from the qualified investment property deduction.
-On April 15, 2020, the Company received a \$4.1 million loan under the Federal Paycheck Protection Program ("PPP") created under the CARES Act.
-In response to revised eligibility guidelines announced by the U.S. Small Business Administration shortly thereafter, the Company repaid this loan in full on May 7, 2020.
+Due to the recent enactment of the CARES Act, we are currently assessing the potential effect of the CARES Act and the ongoing government guidance related to COVID-19 on our financial position and results of operations, including effects from the qualified investment property deduction and other provisions of the CARES Act.